DPDFNet: Boosting DeepFilterNet2 via Dual-Path RNN: Experimental Results

 \subsection{Performance Relative Integrated Scaled Metric}

-While the individual metrics mentioned in Section~\ref{sec:experimental_results} already able to demonstrate the strength of a SE model, they each emphasize different aspects of enhancement quality.
+While the individual metrics mentioned in Section~\ref{sec:impl_details} already able to demonstrate the strength of a SE model, they each emphasize different aspects of enhancement quality.
 Intrusive measures reward reconstruction fidelity but may undervalue perceptual improvements, whereas non-intrusive predictors better reflect subjective listening impressions but can sometimes favor aggressive noise suppression.
 As such, viewing each metric in isolation can obscure the holistic trade-off between speech preservation, noise removal, and overall perceptual quality.

 To address this limitation, we introduce the \textit{Performance Relative Integrated Scaled Metric} (PRISM).
 PRISM employs a hierarchical scoring framework that integrates both intrusive and non-intrusive objective metrics into a single normalized score.
+Similar to URGENT~\cite{urgent}, it hierarchically aggregates heterogeneous metrics to reduce ambiguity across multiple evaluation criteria; however, as described below in Section~\ref{sec:prism}, PRISM uses min-max normalization rather than rank-based normalization, thereby preserving the relative magnitude of performance gaps between models.

 At the first stage, each metric group Intrusive, DNSMOS P.808 \& P.835, and NISQA is individually normalized using \textit{min-max normalization} across all models, mapping the lowest-performing result to 0 and the highest to 1.
 The normalized metrics are then averaged within each group, forming three composite scores: one for intrusive, one for DNSMOS, and one for NISQA.
 The DNSMOS and NISQA composites are subsequently combined to represent the non-intrusive category.